 Sara Qudah is the Middle East and North Africa Regional Director for the Committee to Protect Journalists (CPJ).
 A journalist and media development expert, she joined CPJ in 2025 from Internews, where she was the MENA program manager.
 Qudah began her career as a journalist in Jordan, working for various media outlets across the region…

-Joan Chirwa is CPJ’s southern Africa correspondent.
-She is also the founder of the Free Press Initiative Zambia, a non-profit media organization.
-Previously, she worked as managing editor of Zambian newspaper The Post, and editor-in-chief of The Mast.
+Joan Chirwa is CPJ’s southern Africa researcher and founder of Free Press Initiative, a Zambian nonprofit media organization.
+Previously, she held senior positions at two Zambian newspapers, as managing editor of The Post and editor-in-chief of The Mast.
 Chirwa holds a master’s degree in mass communication from Britain’s Leicester University, a diploma in journalism from Evelyn…